 - Treasury checks, postal money orders, and other special checks

-- Why we absolutely do not give cash back, cash or deposit into personal accounts checks made payable to a business
+- Why we absolutely do not give cash back, cash, or deposit checks made payable to a business into a personal account

-This informative session is for tellers, head tellers, cashiers, managers, branch operations, bookkeeping, compliance officers who okay checks, and deposit representatives who work with checks and accounts.
+This informative session is for tellers, head tellers, cashiers, managers, branch operations, bookkeeping, compliance officers who approve checks, and deposit representatives who work with checks and accounts.